-The expectation in this guidance is for the three GIIN principles30 immediately below plus local need to be integrated into strategic design.
+The expectation in this guidance is for the three GIIN principles immediately below plus local and societal need to be integrated into strategic design.

 Intentionality: Stated intention to contribute to a defined positive social benefit through investments, assets and activities.
-Impacts are defined as part of strategy and investments are assessed against social impact criteria as well as financial return thresholds.
+Impacts are defined as part of strategy.
+Investments are assessed against social impact criteria as well as considerations of financial returns.

-Additionality: The positive social benefit that would not typically have occurred without the investment.
+Additionality: The positive social benefit that would not typically have occurred without the investment or activity.
 It should be driven by an identified local or broader societal need.

-Impact measurement and management: The processes used by an organisation to measure performance, against appropriate metrics and collect data against the metrics and to identify, assess and manage performance.
+Social value and impact measurement and management: The processes used by an organisation - with independent verification where appropriate - to measure performance, against appropriate metrics, and collect data against the metrics and to identify, assess and manage performance, benchmarking where possible.